Classes are designed for adults and for young people who are 13 years or older unless otherwise noted as a "child or

-Yoga Sculpt is a dynamic total body workout that uses Sun Salutation A and B as its base and supplements the practice with strength training through the use of 3 and 5 pound weights.
-Boost your metabolism, build lean muscle mass and strengthen bone density by adding weight resistance.
+Yoga Sculpt is a dynamic, total body workout that uses Sun Salutation A and B as its base and supplements the practice with strength training through the use of three and five-pound weights.
+Boost your metabolism, build lean muscle mass, and strengthen bone density by adding weight resistance to your practice.
 Students can expect squats, planks, and cardio along with light weight lifting.
-Yoga Sculpt is a great mix of mind and body that people who are active beginners to yoga and those with more experienced fitness levels can benefit from.
+Yoga Sculpt is a great mix of mind and body from which active beginners and those with more experienced fitness levels can benefit.

 Class meets Tuesdays from 6:00-7:00pm - See Schedule